Exabyte-io/documentation/docs/tutorials/jobs-cli/overview.md

 ## Retrieving Results under Web Interface

-Once the execution of a job submitted via CLI is terminated, the corresponding output files containing the results of the simulation can be retrieved and inspected under the [Web Interface](../../ui/overview.md).
+Once the execution of a job submitted via CLI is completed, the corresponding output files containing the results of the simulation can be retrieved and inspected under the [Web Interface](../../ui/overview.md) of our platform.
 We explain how this can be achieved [in this second Tutorial](view-results.md).